Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Learning Algorithms

 \section{Learning Algorithms}

-We now present our Dense Gradient Tree, \dgt, learning algorithm for solving the proposed decision tree formulation~\eqref{eqn:opt2} in the contextual bandit (online) setting introduced in Section~\ref{sec:problem}.
+We now present our Dense Gradient Tree, \dgt, learning algorithm for solving the proposed decision tree formulation~\eqref{eqn:opt2} in the bandit setting introduced in Section~\ref{sec:problem}.
 Extension to the fully supervised (batch) setting using standard mini-batching, called~\dgtlabeled, is presented in Appendix~\ref{app:algorithms}.

 Recall that in the bandit setting, the learner observes the features $\x_i$ at the $i$th round (but not the label) and a loss (or reward) value for its prediction $\hat{y}_i$.
 The training procedure, called~\dgtbandit, is presented in Algorithm~\ref{algo:learntreeonline}.
-It is the application of gradient descent to problem~\eqref{eqn:opt2}.
+It is the application of gradient descent to problem~\eqref{eqn:opt2}. \tmlr{The corresponding backpropagation step is presented in Algorithm~\ref{algo:gradoraclemain}}.
 There are two key challenges in implementing the algorithm: (a) enforcing hard thresholding $\sigma_\text{step}$ function discussed in Section~\ref{sec:dtnet}, and (b) learning the tree parameters with only black-box access to loss $\ell$ and no gradient information. \paragraph{(a) Handling $\sigma_\text{step}$.} In the forward pass (Line 6 of Algorithm~\ref{algo:learntreeonline}), we use $\sigma_\text{step}$ defined in \eqref{eqn:hardsigma} to compute the tree prediction.
-However, during back propagation, we use softer version of the decision function; see Algorithm~\ref{algo:gradoracle} in Appendix~\ref{app:algorithms}.
+However, during back propagation, we use softer version of the decision function; see Algorithm~\ref{algo:gradoraclemain}.
 In particular, we consider the following variant of the $q_l$ function in the backward pass, that applies \textsc{SoftMax} for the outer $\sigma$ in \eqref{eqn:sum}:

 where the normalization constant ensures that $\sum_l \widehat{q}_{l}(\x; \treemodelW) = 1$, and $\sgn(a) = 2\sigma_{\text{step}}(a)-1$.
 By introducing \textsc{SoftMax}, we can get rid of the offset $-h$ in~\eqref{eqn:sum}.
-To compute the gradient of the $\sgn$ function, we use the straight-through estimator~\cite{bengio2013estimating,hubara2016binarized} defined as: $\frac{\partial \sgn(a)}{\partial a} = \mathbb{1}_{|a| \leq 1}$ (Line 10 of Algorithm~\ref{algo:gradoracle}). \begin{remark} While we use the gradient of the $\textsc{SoftMax}$ operator in $\widehat{q}_l$ for updating $\treemodelW$ parameters, we use hard $\arg\max$ operator for updating $\treemodelTheta$ parameters (as in Line 5 of Algorithm~\ref{algo:gradoracle}). \end{remark}
+To compute the gradient of the $\sgn$ function, we use the straight-through estimator~\citep{bengio2013estimating,hubara2016binarized} defined as: $\frac{\partial \sgn(a)}{\partial a} = \mathbb{1}_{|a| \leq 1}$ (Line 10 of Algorithm~\ref{algo:gradoraclemain}). \begin{remark} While we use the gradient of the $\textsc{SoftMax}$ operator in $\widehat{q}_l$ for updating $\treemodelW$ parameters, we use hard $\arg\max$ operator for updating $\treemodelTheta$ parameters (as in Line 5 of Algorithm~\ref{algo:gradoraclemain}). \end{remark}